Offa’s Dyke Path National Trail – The Backpacker’s Guide

 Offa’s Dyke Path is a stunning national trail that runs for 177 miles along the English-Welsh border

-The Path isn’t just about Offa’s Dyke though.
+Although Offa’s Dyke path is 177 miles long, isn’t just about the Dyke itself.
 There are some impressive sections of trail that wend their way through the Brecon Beacons National Park, the Shropshire Hills, and the Clwydian Range.
 These sections offer spectacular views out across the landscape from ridges and hilltops alike.
 And there’s plenty of challenging walking along the way too.

 Offa’s Dyke Path is not to be missed – I absolutely loved it!